jkboyce/hawkeye/README.md

 before applying the EM algorithm, and by being careful with the merging and pruning steps.

 A potential area to investigate is to train a neural network to track thrown objects, using the present algorithm to help generate training data.
-Such a network might operate in close to real time, which could enable a number of interesting applications.
+Such a network might operate in close to real time which could enable some interesting applications.

 ### References